Over 50 billion businesses are on social media channels. Many are on multiple social media sites.

 Just like social media marketing, social media advertising helps you meet your major social media goals.

 - Re-engage Existing Customers

-Know that Engagement Is a Two-Way Street
+Step 5: Know that Engagement Is a Two-Way Street

 Many businesses that are trying to figure out how to do social media marketing find themselves “talking at” people.